BloomGameStudio/BloomDiscordBot/README.md

 Creating a proposal requires careful consideration.
 Once you have launched a proposal it cannot be modified for transparency reasons.

-Start drafting your proposal in the #drafting-props channel and select the appropriate tag (budget, or governance).
-Depending on your tag selected the bot will handle the proposal prefix.
-Just create a name for your proposal.
+Draft your proposal in the Discord Channel [#drafting-props](https://discord.com/channels/1152979839737925705/1234677429516111944). select the appropriate tag [("budget" or "governance")]".
+The bot will handle the proposal prefix based on the selected tag.

-Please consider and use the following stuctures for the proposals body, for uniformity and structural reasons when making a proposal draft:
+When making a draft, please use the following format for the proposal's body to ensure consistency across proposals.

-**Governance (improvement-props):**
+**Improvement (general governance, non-budgetary proposals)**

 - Authors